CoFlows/CoFlows-Workflow/Files/docs/tutorial/tutorial-3.md

 to see the source code view of the query:
 ![](../images/CoFlows_query_source.png)

-**Please not that changing the code in this UI WILL change the code in your local file and vice versa!**

-Finally you will be able to run the query to see the values of all apis / functions that take no paramteres.
+finally you will be able to run the query to see the values of all apis / functions that take no paramteres.
 In the this case it is only the **Permission** API since **Add** requires to parameters:
 ![](../images/CoFlows_query_run.png)

 The end-points to these APIs are now visible and are for the **Permission** API: